canankarakoc/canankarakoc/content/illustration/pomegranate/index.md

 title: Pomegranate
 ---

-Pomegranate was known as the "fruit of dead" arisen from the blood of Anonis in Greek mythology.
+Pomegranate was known as the "fruit of the dead" arose from the blood of Adonis in Greek mythology.